CompBiochBiophLab/Tools/_sources/miscellanea/README.md

+# Miscellanea

-# Introduction to Research for Essay Writing
+## Introduction to Research for Essay Writing

 Writing is a task that sooner or latter every scientist must face at, and it is always nice to have a guide to start, specially for students.